cycling turkey

 Turkey is more known for beach holidays and those who do cycle there tend to be trying to get somewhere else.

-It is though a big beautiful country, with diverse landscapes, friendly people, gorgeous ancient ruins and monuments… lots of stuff to see, and seeing it from a bike is a great way of escaping the tourist bubble and truly enjoying it.
+It is a big beautiful country, with diverse landscapes, friendly people, gorgeous ancient ruins and monuments… lots of stuff to see, and seeing it on a bike is a great way of escaping the tourist bubble and truly enjoying it.

 This article is completely the work Scott Newman, based on his own many trips in Turkey and the advice of other cyclist friends.
 He is a freelance writer and former archaeology postgraduate student.